 Opus Angelorum Chalice of Strength Prayers for Priests:

-We are joining in building a foundation of prayer and formation for priests and seminarians: https://www.foundationforpriests.org
+A foundation of prayer and formation for priests and seminarians is being built: https://www.foundationforpriests.org

 To obtain the conversion of his parish, St. John Vianney spent up to 12 hours a day and adoration before the Tabernacle.
 It was after he obtained the conversion of the parish that he then spent up to 14 hours in the confessional and admired St Peter Julian Eymard who could dedicate his life totally to Eucharistic adoration.